Yuchen971/yuchen.one/pages/contents.md

 		- Selected appropriate hydrological model and generated quality measures EMC and DWC values to reflect the target reduction.
 		- Applied data analysis to the social and economic factors in implementing the suggested changes to EMC and DWC
 	- ## ==Hope (Researcher and columnist)==
+		- Date: May 2019 - Aug 2019
+		- Served as the columnist to create content to introduce the new technology.
+		- Served between the researchers and scientists to transform findings and insights into interactive visualizations in Python and successfully finish the presentations to the public.